ai-tech-karthik/banking-data-pipeline/docs/architecture/asset_lineage_and_metadata.md

 # Asset Lineage and Metadata

-This document describes the asset lineage, metadata configuration, and governance policies for the LendingClub data pipeline.
+This document describes the asset lineage, metadata configuration, and governance policies for the Banking data pipeline.

 ## Overview